What is DACA and why is the Trump administration ending it?

 “It’s rather disappointing to think they could return to a state of anxiety and fear,” he said.

-House Speaker Paul Ryan and a handful of other Republicans urged Trump last week to hold off on scrapping DACA and give lawmakers more time to come up with a legislative fix.
-But on Tuesday, Ryan, too, blamed the Obama administration for a “clear abuse of executive authority, an attempt to create law out of thin air.”
+House Speaker Paul Ryan and a handful of other Republicans had urged Trump to hold off on scrapping DACA and give lawmakers more time to come up with a legislative fix.
+But after the decision was announced, Ryan, too, blamed the Obama administration for a “clear abuse of executive authority, an attempt to create law out of thin air.”

 “It is my hope that the House and Senate, with the president’s leadership, will be able to find consensus on a permanent legislative solution that includes ensuring that those who have done nothing wrong can still contribute as a valued part of this great country,” Ryan said.